 If you are planning to get a Bolivia visa on arrival, then please confirm by calling the Bolivian consulate in Delhi, as I have heard mixed reviews of Indians who tried getting a visa on arrival in Bolivia.

-Here is my guide to the Bolivia visa for Indians for which you can apply from anywhere in the world.
+Here is my guide to Bolivia visa for Indian citizens which will guide you through the application process.
+You can apply for a Bolivia visa from anywhere in the world.

 5. The Maldives (An archipelago of islands in the Indian ocean and not so high on my visit list for almost everyone I know goes to the Maldives)-

 The Maldives visa for Indians is free.

 Quoting the embassy of The Maldives, “A thirty-day free visa is issued on arrival for all Nationalities, provided the following conditions are met:

 - Have a valid ticket to continue the journey out of Maldives and;